dilmaheu/dilmahtea.me/docs/guides/testing.md

 Once the changes have been tested on the _Preview_ environment, and if everything is working as expected, the PR can be approved and merged.
 Cloudflare will automatically update the _Development_ environment on merge.

-The changes will stay on the _Development_ environment for a while.
+The changes will stay in the _Development_ environment for a while.
 We can test the changes on the _Development_ environment before pushing them to the _Production_ environment.
-If everything is working as expected, we can merge the `dev` branch into the `main` branch by creating a PR.
+If everything works as expected, we can merge the `dev` branch into the `main` branch by creating a PR.
 Cloudflare will automatically update the _Production_ environment.

 ## Experimental Features